Get the latest from TODAY

 How to spot them

-5. Watch and listen for the barking and unleashed neighborhood dogs.
+- Watch and listen.
+Keep your ears peeled for barking and unleashed neighborhood dogs.

-6. Poke around the town clerk's office to find out which neighbors have filed for what, like permits for building a house extension over the next 12 months, a noisy new tennis court, or a new pool.
+- Poke around the town clerk’s office.
+This is an easy way to find out which neighbors have filed for what, like permits for building a house extension over the next 12 months or a new pool.

-7. Take a cyberspace tour on 'Google Street View' to check out empty lots and backyards that look like a landfill.
+- Take a cyberspace tour on ‘Google Street View’ to check out the area.
+Zoom in on empty lots and backyards that look like a landfill.

-8. Check on-line registries for the location of any local sex offenders.
+- Check on-line registries.
+Do this to uncover the location of any local sex offenders.

 How to handle bad neighbors

-If you are already in the situation of having nasty neighbors, here are some fail-safe strategies:
+If you are already in the situation of having nasty neighbors, here are nine fail-safe strategies:

 1. Call ahead and pick a time to talk.